ultrabug/uhashring/README.rst

     # create a new consistent hash ring with the nodes
     hr = HashRing(nodes)

-    # set the 'coconut' key/value on the right host's memcache instance
+    # set the 'coconut' key/value on the right host's redis instance
     hr['coconut'].set('coconut', 'my_value')

-    # get the 'coconut' key from the right host's memcache instance
+    # get the 'coconut' key from the right host's redis instance
     hr['coconut'].get('coconut')

-    # delete the 'coconut' key on the right host's memcache instance
+    # delete the 'coconut' key on the right host's redis instance
     hr['coconut'].delete('coconut')

     # get the node config for the 'coconut' key